Page Reviewed / Updated - Mar. 2016

 If a senior’s financial assets exceed the Medicaid eligibility requirement, but his or her income does not cover their long term care costs, he or she is considered to be in the "Medicaid Gap."
 In this situation, some seniors will "’spend down" their assets on their long term care costs (pay for their care costs out of pocket) until they become eligible.

-There are several other eligibility considerations and factors thought to impact eligibility which, in fact, do not.
+There are several other eligibility considerations and factors often thought to impact eligibility when, in fact, they do not.
 Medicaid long term care services are available to individuals 65 and over, or younger if they are officially considered disabled.
 Marital status does not directly impact eligibility but does so indirectly by changing the income and asset limits.
 One's veteran status has no impact on eligibility although there may be other assistance options available to veterans.

 Applying for Medicaid or choosing when and how to apply is not as straight-forward as one would think and there are several reasons for this complexity.
 First, married couples can apply jointly or separately and how they choose to apply dramatically changes the financial eligibility requirements.
 Second, while there are hard definitions for income and assets, there is also considerable wiggle room within those definitions and there are many Medicaid planning techniques which can be applied to improve the chances of being accepted.